Enabling Point-in-Time Failovers

 - Writing changes to recovery point snapshots is slower than writing directly to a destination VM.
 If you enable point-in-time failovers using recovery points, then replication takes a longer amount of time.

-- From the navigation pane, go to Configuration > Replication groups.
+- From the navigation pane, go to Disaster recovery > Replication.